 Opera Holland Park

 Open for business in the summer, Opera Holland Park is one of my top recommendations for watching opera in London.
-It’s set against the backdrop of the Blitzed-out, dishevelled and divine Holland House, and the productions are first class.
+It’s set against the backdrop of the Blitzed-out, divine Holland House, and the productions are first class.
 A temporary canopy is erected every year, and approximately six operas are staged.
 There isn’t a bad seat in the house here, and the best bit is, you can have a pre-performance picnic in Holland Park.
 For more details, check the website.
-It’s also worth checking out the OPH events at the nearby, glorious Leighton House.
+It’s also worth checking out the OPH events at the nearby, glorious Leighton House. (re-opens October 2022)

 Southbank